10 Top Eyeliner Tips for Aging Eyes

 For the most eye-opening effect, apply mascara only to your upper lashes.
 Adding mascara to your lower lashes might emphasize dark shadows, so experiment to see what works best for you

-Incorporating these tips into your routine can make a noticeable difference in how your eyeliner looks on aging eyes.
-Remember, the key is to enhance your natural beauty without drawing attention to any areas of concern.
-Try out these techniques and see how they work for you!
+Incorporating these techniques into your routine can enhance your natural beauty and make a noticeable difference in how eyeliner looks on mature eyes.
+The key is to define your eyes without emphasizing fine lines or puffiness.
+Try out these tips and see what works best for you!